Pladifes/corporate-ghg-emissions-estimations/README.md

 - May not always be <b>accurate</b> (usually based on sectorial means),
 - Can be <b>expensive</b> (>10k $).

-**CGEE** (standing for corporate GHG emissions estimations) address these challenges, by leveraging the latest research and best practices to develop a open data science methodology that allows estimating GHG emissions (Scope1, Scope2, Scope 3 and Scope123) accurately using machine learning.
+**CGEE** (standing for corporate GHG emissions estimations) address these challenges, by leveraging the latest research and best practices to develop a open data science methodology that allows estimating GHG emissions (Scope 1, Scope 2, Scope 3 and Scope 123) accurately using machine learning.

 We plan to release an online calculator on our [dedicated website](https://pladifes.institutlouisbachelier.org/) in 2023 and already give free access to researchers to our <b>complete datasets</b>.